local-organic-worlds/key/README.md

 - No History: There is no "Profile" to curate.
 You exist only in the now.

 - *Data Policy: We do not collect names or emails.
 To maintain network stability and enforce rate limits, our server temporarily sees your IP address and a session ID.
-This data is used solely for the "Scan" and is not sold, shared, or archived long-term.*
+This data is used solely for the "Scan" and is not sold, shared, or archived long-term.
+The hashed IP address is temporarily logged to Railway's temporary application logs which are cleared after a set period of time.*

 ---